 The bill creates s.
-397.487, F.S., governing voluntary certificates of compliance for recovery residences.
+397.487, F.S., to establish a voluntary certification for recovery residences.
 It requires DCF to select a credentialing entity to issue certificates of compliance and establishes the criteria for selecting the entity.
 The bill requires the credentialing entity to inspect recovery residences prior to the initial certification and during every subsequent renewal period and to automatically terminate certification if it is not renewed within one year of the issuance date.
-The bill requires all recovery residence staff to pass a Level II background screening.
+The bill requires all recovery residence staff to pass a Level 2 background screening.
+Any costs associated with these screenings are to be borne by the employer or employee.
 It requires the credentialing agency to deny certification, and allows it to suspend or revoke the certification, if a recovery residence fails to meet and maintain certain criteria.

 The bill creates s.
-397.4871, F.S., to establish a voluntary certification for recovery residences administrators.
-The bill requires DCF to select a credentialing entity to develop and administer the program.
+397.4871, F.S., to establish a voluntary certification for recovery residence administrators.
+The bill requires DCF to select a credentialing entity to develop and administer the program by December 1, 2015.
 The bill establishes the criteria DCF is to use when selecting a credentialing entity and creating the certification program.
-The bill requires that all certified recovery residence administrators pass a Level II background check.
+The bill requires that all certified recovery residence administrators pass a Level 2 background screening, and that the costs associated with these screenings be the responsibility of the individual seeking certification.
+The bill provides for application and renewal fees for the certification of the recovery residence administrator.
 The bill authorizes the credentialing entity to suspend or revoke certification if a certified recovery residence administrator does not meet and maintain certain criteria.